supremepanda/fractal-image-steganography/README.md

     green: 2
     blue: 100

-# String Basics
+## String Basics

 Another important type is "string".
 String is not a primitive type in structure and consists of `char`s, which are a primitive type.

 `1 char = 1 byte`

-# Stenography Method
+# Stenography Methods

 Basically 3 different functions are used in the project.
 These are

 - Convert To Binary
 - Encode the image with secret data
 - Decode the image

-# Converting To Binary
+## Converting To Binary

 It converts the given data to an 8-bit binary.
 In this way, since the "char" in the text and the "RGB" values in the picture are in the same format, they can be processed together.